It’s no secret that riding your e-Bike is a wonderful cardio exercise, and can even help you build muscle as well.

 This is because cycling, as mentioned before, requires your upper body to be engaged in order to accomplish the proper balance needed for steering and maneuvering.
 For example, your abdominal muscles are a major power source for keeping yourself upright while cycling, and your upper back muscles help to keep you steady.

-That being said, e-Biking alone is not necessarily sufficient on its own if you really want to tone and target your abs.
-While e-Biking will certainly help you to strengthen your core, try doing other exercises when you’re off the e-Bike, such as sit-ups, crunches, planks, and seated twists.
+That being said, e-bike riding alone is not necessarily sufficient on its own if you really want to tone and target your abs.
+While e-bike riding will certainly help you to strengthen your core, try doing other exercises when you’re off the e-bike, such as sit-ups, crunches, planks, and seated twists.

-Shoulders, feet, and ankles also reap benefits from e-biking
+Shoulders, feet, and ankles also reap benefits from e-bike riding

-These are some of the muscles that are benefitted by e-Biking on a smaller scale, but still benefit you nonetheless!
+These are some of the muscles that are benefitted from e-bike riding on a smaller scale, but still benefit you nonetheless!

-Not only do your arms benefit from e-Cycling, but as a result, so do your shoulders, particularly your deltoid muscles which are located at the uppermost part of your arm (source) and are best described as your shoulder caps.
+Not only do your arms benefit from you riding an e-bike, but as a result, so do your shoulders, particularly your deltoid muscles which are located at the uppermost part of your arm (source) and are best described as your shoulder caps.

-Last but not least and perhaps somewhat surprisingly, even your feet and ankles are benefitted by riding your e-Bike!
+Last but not least and perhaps somewhat surprisingly, even your feet and ankles are benefitted from riding your e-bike!
 The cycling motion strengthens your ankles through its repetitive circular movements, and the extension of your ankle wherein your foot is pointing downward (also known as plantar flexion – source) helps to strengthen your foot’s range of motion and its respective muscles and tendons.

 As you can see, there are a large number of muscles throughout your entire body that benefit from riding your e-Bike.
 From your shoulders all the way down to your feet, all of the described muscles contract when you engage in the cycling and pedaling motion, ultimately putting all of them to work and strengthening them as you ride!